Illustration of a man doing a single-legged bodyweight pistol squat.

 That gives us a chin-up progression system that looks like this:

-1. Lowered or supported chin-ups until you’re strong enough to do at least a couple of reps from a dead hang (hanging limp underneath the bar).
+1. Lowered or supported chin-ups until you’re strong enough to do at least a few reps.

 Muscles Worked by Bodyweight Squats